O Tempora, o Mores!

 Have you ever heard of Tom Crist?
 No?
 That’s surprising considering he just won $42 million in a Canadian Lotto Max and has told media outlets that he plans on donating every cent of his winnings to charity.

 Yep, Tom Crist really did win $42 million and wants to donate it to charity.
 While he is looking to do some good in the world, there are some bad people who are looking to cash in on Tom’s kind gesture.

 Cue the Lottery Scam

 Whenever there are lottery winners, their names are likely going to be attached to some lottery scam.
-Tom Crist is the latest “victim” to this scam.
+Tom Crist is the latest “victim” of this scam.
 The scam begins with an email, much like the one below:

 Subject: Charity Donation Funds.

-Tom Crist, the Canadian man that won a $40 million Canadian dollar lottery prize is writing to inform you that Google in alliance with Facebook have submitted your Email-Address to receive $1,200,000.00 USD from me, as I have decided to give all my winnings away to charity, individuals and organizations.
+Tom Crist, the Canadian man that won a $40 million Canadian dollar lottery prize is writing to inform you that Google in alliance with Facebook has submitted your Email-Address to receive $1,200,000.00 USD from me, as I have decided to give all my winnings away to charity, individuals and organizations.

 For claims, send me your *Full-Names, *Age, *Phone-Number, *Address and